wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/5-show-m365-data.md

 ### Scenario 1:

 Suppose you would like to show upcoming calendar events for signed-in user in your application.
 You can easily implement calendar events by using `mgt-agenda` component in your app.
-The **Agenda** component will return calendar events from Microsoft Graph `/me/calendarview` endpoint by default.
+The **Agenda** component will return calendar events from Microsoft Graph `/me/calendarview` API endpoint by default.

 ```html
 <mgt-agenda></mgt-agenda>